 The first thing SDRs need to know is the background of your company.
 You need to make them feel at home by sharing with them your mission, vision, and values.

-Why your company exists and who it serves are the two most important questions they need to be able to answer.
+Why your company exists and who it serves are the two most important questions they will need to be able to answer like the back of their hand.
 The sooner they adopt your company’s values, the better they will do their job.

-The following are the essential KPIs you should emphasize on during the SDR onboarding process:
+These are the essential KPIs you should emphasize during the SDR onboarding process:

 - number of calls, demos, or discovery meetings observed